Have you ever heard of ghee? If not, you’ve probably never heard about the benefits of ghee for dogs.

 If you have a very active working dog, I recommend supplementing more than this but still cycling your dog.
 If you decide to use ghee as a dietary tool with a working dog, I recommend using it every other day or bi-weekly.
 You can even use it only on resting days to help your dog restore and reserve the healthy fats as energy for the days you plan on working.
 It’s important that you are tuned in to what your dog needs.

 I use ghee topically for my dogs when they have itching or dry skin.
 Living in Colorado, my eight-year-old German Shepherd, Malorie, will get dry elbow pads.
-I apply Ghee twice a week to help moisturize that area – if needed.
+I apply ghee twice a week to help moisturize that area – if needed.
 Because ghee is so moisturizing, you don’t need to apply it as frequently as other products.

 To apply, I slightly warm up the ghee to a comfortable temperature.
 After doing so, I massage the ghee onto the irritated and/or dry area until it’s completely absorbed.
 Like I said, ghee is very moisturizing, so you more than likely will not have to do this often.

 As you can see, ghee can help you and your pet in numerous ways.
 Remember to use ghee in moderation – too much of anything can cause harm.
-Again, if you or your dog has pancreatitis try to avoid the ingestion of ghee all together.
+Again, if your dog has pancreatitis try to avoid the ingestion of ghee all together.
 I hope this information helped you discover another outlet to help you and your pet thrive.